 Roles can be highly varied.
 Setting up the correct permissions for the defined roles can be laborious at first.
 However, once the ERP system is used regularly, this ensures smooth sailing.

 Tax and statutory compliance

 Migrating existing data is the next key step in setting up a business on ERP software.
-This process is meticulous; it takes all the data currently tracked by the company and puts it into their ERP system.
+This process is meticulous; it takes all the data currently tracked by the company and puts it into its ERP system.
 Most ERP systems have data migration tools which make the process easier.
 As with all steps so far, following a certain plan makes sure that the transition is seamless.

 Chart of Accounts

 Lyn provides Ren (from accounting) with templates.
 First and foremost, they will migrate the chart of accounts.
 The reason it takes precedence over other data is that it forms the blueprint of Spindl, an organization.
 The CoA helps the system (and those using it) to understand:

 - How much profit is Spindl making (and hence paying as taxes)?

 - How much is Spindl selling?